Please let us know about incorrect, missing or obsolete information concerning the listed products.

 dCache is a system for storing and retrieving huge amounts of data, distributed among a large number of heterogenous server nodes, under a single virtual filesystem tree with a variety of standard access methods.

-EOS is a disk-based service providing a low latency storage infrastructure for physics users.
+EOS is a disk-based service providing a low latency storage infrastructure for end users.
 EOS provides a highly-scalable hierarchical namespace implementation.
-Data access is provided by the XROOT protocol.
+Data access is provided by the XROOT and HTTPS protocols.

 FTS3 is the service responsible for globally distributing the majority of the LHC data across the WLCG infrastructure.
-It is a low level data movement service, responsible for reliable bulk transfer of files from one site to another while allowing participating sites to control the network resource usage.
+It is a low level data movement service, responsible for reliable bulk transfer of files from one site to another while allowing the network resource usage to be controlled per site.

 An OSG Compute Element (CE) is the entry point for the OSG to your local resources: a layer of software that you install on a machine that can submit jobs into your local batch system.
 At the heart of the CE is the job gateway software, which is responsible for handling incoming jobs, authorizing them, and delegating them to your batch system for execution.
-Historically, the OSG only had one option for a job gateway solution, Globus Toolkit’s GRAM-based gatekeeper, but now offers the HTCondor CE as an alternative.
+In the past, the OSG only had one option for a job gateway solution, Globus Toolkit’s GRAM-based gatekeeper, but now offers the HTCondor CE instead.

 Today in OSG, most jobs that arrive at a CE (called grid jobs) are not end-user jobs, but rather pilot jobs submitted from factories.
 Successful pilot jobs create and make available an environment for actual end-user jobs to match and ultimately run within the pilot job container.
 Eventually pilot jobs remove themselves, typically after a period of inactivity.